 - Pros: cheap, can expand as much as you want (eg support BL in classrooms) without thinking about cost.

 - Cons: requires a solid tech department with a little extra time.
-What happens if a problem on a holiday?
+Plan for problems on a holiday?

 Some districts choose a separate hosting service.

-- Pros: less stress for your tech department, more support in non-typical hours, specialists.
+- Pros: less stress for your tech department, more support in non-typical hours, and specialists.

 - Cons: you'll be paying for the service & support (though, really you pay either way, right?).

 Choosing a Host

 There are lots of hosting options for Moodle, but here are some partners who are currently hosting your colleagues.

 - 2StoryRobot - programming team, developed SMS2 (can host both), See more info under "Partners"